• Skip to primary navigation

 Introduction

-Blueberry lovers are always on the lookout for new recipes that use their favorite fruit.
+Blueberry lovers are always looking for new recipes that use their favorite fruit.

 Like me, if you are one of them, you love to use fresh blueberries in fruit salads.
-You most likely already have a healthy blueberry muffin recipe and a recipe for blueberry scones that you make regularly.
+You probably already have a blueberry oat muffin and a recipe for blueberry scones that you make regularly.

-With just a handful of ingredients, a bowl, and a whisk, you can create this blueberry sour cream cake that mimics the taste of the classic recipe.
+With just a handful of ingredients, a bowl, and a whisk, you can create this blueberry sour cream cake that mimics the taste of a classic recipe.

 A piece of bluberry coffee cake on a white plate.